openzipkin/zipkin/docker/test-images/zipkin-eureka/README.md

 Besides norms defined in [docker-java](https://github.com/openzipkin/docker-java), this accepts the following environment variables:

-* `EUREKA_USERNAME`: password for authenticating endpoints under "/eureka".
+* `EUREKA_USERNAME`: username for authenticating endpoints under "/eureka".
 * `EUREKA_PASSWORD`: password for authenticating endpoints under "/eureka".
 * `JAVA_OPTS`: to change settings such as heap size for Eureka.